yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 ## Prerequisites

-YugaWare, the YugaByte admin console, is a containerized application that is installed and managed via [Replicated](https://www.replicated.com/) for mission-critical environments (such as production or performance or failure mode testing).
+YugaWare, the YugaByte Admin Console, is a containerized application that is installed and managed via [Replicated](https://www.replicated.com/) for mission-critical environments (such as production or performance or failure mode testing).
 Replicated is a purpose-built tool for on-premises deployment and lifecycle management of containerized applications.
 For environments that are not mission-critical such as those needed for local development or simple functional testing, you can also use the [Community Edition](/quick-start/install).

 A dedicated host or VM with the following characteristics is needed for YugaWare to run via Replicated.